 Target keywords are the core on which all the recommendations are based.
 You can change them at any time to change the topic or get more precise tips for your content.
 To change them, click on the pencil icon directly to the right of the target keyword widget.

 Recommended keywords are words that are semantically related to your seed keywords.
 Once you use them in your content, they will be highlighted with green in the doc.
 Hover over any of them to see each keyword’s monthly search volume and keyword difficulty score.

 This makes it easy to gauge which keywords would be most beneficial to target due to their low difficulty (low competition).
 If you see (n/a) next to your recommended keyword’s volume or difficulty, it means we don’t have this data in the database.

 Link Issues will let you know if you have any broken links in your content.
-SWA will point on this link so you know exactly what you need to fix.
+SWA will point to this link so you know exactly what you need to fix.

 Alt attribute issues will remind you to add alt attributes to your images if you haven’t done so.
 Don’t ignore this check, as alt text is still an essential element for an effective online presence.
 The SWA will highlight the pictures into which you need to add alt attributes and show the tips on implementation.